lukemoderwell/lukemoderwell/blog/fun.md

 tags:
   - work
 title: "Getting A Job In Tech: 5 Lessons I've Learned"
-descritption: 5 things I wish I knew when I was starting out in product design, front-end engineering, and more.
+descritption: 5 things I wish I knew when I was starting out in product design & front-end development.
 ---
 Recently I was helping coach a young developer trying to get their first job in the tech industry.
 They were breaking in from a non-traditional background (music major, no bootcamp or experience programming at any level) and beginning to get disheartened by the process of constantly putting themselves out there in search of a job.
 Tech is a competitive field and the attractive benefits of better work-life-balance, high salaries, and freedom to work remotely only amplify people's interest level.